King Arthur (opera): Interpretation based on political allegory

-According to Curtis Price, the original 1684–5 version was probably an allegory of the Exclusion crisis, a major political dispute over who would succeed Charles II: his Catholic brother, James, Duke of York or the Duke of Monmouth, his illegitimate — but Protestant — son.
+According to Curtis Price, the original 1684–5 version was probably an allegory of the Exclusion crisis, a major political dispute over who would succeed Charles II: his Catholicos, James, Duke of York or the Duke of Monmouth, his illegitimate — but Protestant — son.
 The faction backing James was nicknamed the "Tories"; that in favour of Monmouth, the "Whigs".
 The latter were led by Anthony Ashley-Cooper, the Earl of Shaftesbury.
 Dryden was a convinced Tory and had already satirised Shaftesbury and other Whigs in his poem Absalom and Achitophel (1681).
 In Price's reading, King Arthur represents Charles II, the Britons are the Tories, and the Saxons are the Whigs.
 Oswald is the Duke of Monmouth and Osmond/Grimbald is the Earl of Shaftesbury.
 Philidel is the Marquess of Halifax, a political moderate much admired by Dryden (he would dedicate the printed edition of King Arthur to Halifax).
 Emmeline personifies the "national conscience."